MicrosoftDocs/bot-docs/articles/bot-framework-publish-deploy.md

 Start by <a href="https://help.github.com/articles/fork-a-repo/" target="_blank">forking</a> the GitHub repository that contains the code for the bot that you want to deploy.

 > [!NOTE]
-> In this walk through, we'll use the **echobot** GitHub repository, which contains the Node.js code for creating a simple bot.
+> In this walk through, we'll use the <a href="https://github.com/fuselabs/echobot" target="_blank">echobot</a> GitHub repository, which contains the Node.js code for creating a simple bot.

 #### <a id="github2"></a>Step 2: Create an Azure web app